zyvy/Udacity-SQL-Notes/Lesson-1-SQL-Basics.md

 The ORDER BY statement always comes in a query after the SELECT and FROM statements, but before the LIMIT statement.
 If you are using the LIMIT statement, it will always appear last.
 As you learn additional commands, the order of these statements will matter more.

 ### The WHERE Clause
 The WHERE clause goes between FROM and ORDER BY.
+WHERE statement, we can display subsets of tables based on conditions that must be met.
+You can also think of the WHERE command as filtering the data.
 WHERE allows you narrow your search to results where one column has a particular value or range of values.
 For example:
 ```sql
 SELECT *
 FROM orders